Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Experiments using simulated data

-Next, we compare the accuracy of the different approximations for predictive variances introduced in Section \ref{section:iterativePred} using simulated data with $n=n_p=100'000$ training and test points and a total of $m+m_p=10'000$ group levels.
-The response variable follows a Gaussian likelihood, and we calculate the RMSE of the predictive variances compared to the ``exact" Cholesky-based results.
+Next, we compare the accuracy of the different methods for calculating predictive variances introduced in Section \ref{section:iterativePred} and Appendix \ref{app_pred_var}, using simulated data with $n=n_p=100,000$ training and test points and a total of $m+m_p=10,000$ group levels.
+The response variable follows a Gaussian likelihood, and we calculate the RMSE of the approximate predictive variances to the ``exact" Cholesky-based predictive variances.
 We also measure the runtime for prediction, which includes the calculation of the latent predictive means and variances.
-Predictive distributions are calculated at the true covariance parameters.
+Predictive distributions are calculated at the data-generating variance parameters.

-Figure \ref{fig:RMSE_vs_TIME} shows the RMSE versus the wall-clock time for different numbers of random vectors $s$ for the stochastic methods and different ranks $k$ for the Lanczos-based approximation.
-For the former, we average the results over $100$ independent repetitions for every $s$ and add whiskers to the plot representing confidence intervals for the RMSE obtained as $\pm 2 \times$ standard errors, but the corresponding whiskers are not visible since they are very small.
+Figure \ref{fig:RMSE_vs_TIME} visualizes the accuracy (RMSE) versus the wall-clock time for different numbers of random vectors $s$ for the stochastic methods and different ranks $k$ for the Lanczos-based approximation.
+For the former, we average the results over $100$ independent repetitions for every $s$ and add confidence intervals for the RMSE obtained as $\pm 2 \times$ standard errors (not visible since they are very small).
+The runtime of Cholesky-based calculations is annotated in the plot.
 By far the most accurate predictive variances for a given runtime are obtained with the simulation-based Algorithm \ref{alg:approach6}.
 For instance, for $s=200$, predictive variances are very accurate with an RMSE of approximately $2.6\times10^{-4}$, and the runtime is more than $100$ times faster compared to Cholesky-based calculations.
 Algorithm \ref{alg:approach5} achieves the second highest prediction accuracy for a given runtime, and Algorithm \ref{alg:approach2} is considerably slower and less accurate.
 Finally, Lanczos-based approximations are very inaccurate and the RMSE decreases only very slowly with increasing rank $k$.